A series of policies to support electric vehicle users in Norway

-It’s no coincidence that Norway has the highest number of electric cars per capita in the world.
+It’s no coincidence that Norway has the highest number of electric cars per capita in the world .
 Since the 1990s, electric car owners in Norway have been supported by policies such as tax breaks, access to bus lanes and reduced tolls.

 According to Forbes, today, nearly 90% of new cars sold in Norway are electric, and by 2032, they are expected to become the most common type of vehicle on the roads here.

-The country has achieved a record high of more than 80% of new cars sold in 2023 will be electric, far ahead of other countries.
+The country has achieved a record high: more than 80% of new cars sold in 2023 will be electric, far ahead of other countries.
 This success comes from a series of incentives, such as VAT exemptions for electric cars, free parking in some areas, and reduced bridge and ferry fares.

 These policies make the cost of owning an electric car competitive with a gasoline or diesel car, despite the higher manufacturing costs of electric cars.